 Richard W. Sankey Hall - LEED Silver

 Sankey Hall received LEED Silver certification.
-The nearly 27,000 square feet facility accommodates the significant growth of the Love School of Business.
+The 30,000 square feet facility accommodates the significant growth of the Love School of Business.
 It houses the Doherty Center for Innovation, Creativity and Entrepreneurship; Chandler Family Professional Sales Center; a Design Thinking Center; and Financial Education Center; which are all available to students in every major, school and college.
 The building has energy efficient systems, low-flow plumbing fixtures and recycled and regional materials, among other features.

 McEwen Dining Hall - LEED Silver